© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 St Arvan's Church Cross-slab is a scheduled monument protected by Cadw under reference MM355.
 View the official record →

-St Arvan's Church Cross-slab is an early medieval stone monument bearing an incised cross, located in the parish of St Arvans in Monmouthshire, Wales.
+St Arvan's Church Cross-slab is a cross-marked stone of early medieval date located in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM355.

 St Arvan's Church Cross-slab dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 St Arvan's Church Cross-slab is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM355.